evert/evert.github.com/_posts/2014/2014-06-06-http-11-updated.md

 * [RFC 7238: the 308 status code][9]
 * [RFC 7239: Forwarded HTTP extension][10]

-These documents make the original HTTP/1.1 **obsolete**.
+These documents make the original speccification for HTTP/1.1 **obsolete**.
 As a HTTP geek, this is a big deal.

 [RFC 2616][11], which was written more than 15 years ago, was _the_ specification everybody has implemented, and I suspect many of you